ramsey/sculpin-codeblock/README.md

 ## Installation

-Add `ramsey/sculpin-codeblock` as a requirement to your `sculpin.json` file and run `sculpin update`.
+Add `ramsey/sculpin-codeblock` as a requirement to your `sculpin.json` file and run `sculpin install`.

 Then, add the bundle to your `SculpinKernel`.
 For example: